 Don't stick to EPF and PPF

 Many folks make the mistake of thinking that the monthly contributions they're paying into the Employee's Provident Fund or Public Provident Fund will comfortably take care of their retirement.
-After all, where else do you get tax-free returns of 8 or 8.65 per cent?

 But the main competitor that you're trying to race against when planning for retirement is inflation.
 And EPF and PPF may not be the best investments to stay ahead of inflation in the long run.
 Inflation rates in India may be lying low for now.
 But over the past decade, investors have had to live through whole decades of 8 per cent plus inflation.
 Both the EPF and PPF invest much of their funds in government securities, which offer the lowest interest rates in the market.
 Therefore, expecting these vehicles to consistently beat inflation is unrealistic.